The Beauty of the Japanese Knife

 The longer sashimi knife (mostly YANAGIBA knife in Kansai, or TAKOBIKI knife as often referred to in Kanto) is used for slicing small pieces from the fish fillet for sashimi or sushi.

 The wider USUBA knife is used for very thin peeling of vegetables and shredding those thin sheets for salads and garnish.

-Sharpened from one side only, each of these knives are also concave on the back side to reduce drag allowing for clean smooth cuts.
-Design and steel in the knife design for performing the ultimate cut with minimal effort.
+Sharpened from one side only, each of these knives are also concave on the back side to reduce drag, allowing for clean, smooth cuts.
+Steel in the knife and design contribute to performing the ultimate cut with minimal effort.

-- What kind of knives do you sell, and what is popular for tourists?
+- What kind of knives do you sell, and what is popular with tourists?

 We have a wide selection of Japanese kitchen knives made in various areas of Japan.
 We stock approximately 350 models in our Osaka shop, but don't have room to display them all at present.
 Although not as big as our kitchen knife selection, we also carry pocket knives, scissors, nail clippers, and a few wood working tools.